ivolivares/iolivares-dot-com/README.md

 This is my website for my personal brand (my name).
 This is the version from 2021, if you want to see [2017 version, please go to this repo](https://github.com/ivolivares/iolivares-dot-com-2017).

-I'm moving to Vercel (ex now.sh) from Firebase and NextJS v10+, for different reasons (here maybe in the future you will see a link to a blog post).
+I'm moving to Vercel (ex now.sh) from Firebase and NextJS, for different reasons (here maybe in the future you will see a link to a blog post).

-I decide to split my websites in 3 domains: .com, .blog and .photos, where I'm sharing my latest work in different aspects and .com is the main hub, also to open me to use different code-bases and technologies (yes, just for fun).

 If you have any doubt about this repo, [just tweet me @ivolivares](https://twitter.com/ivolivares).

 ## Overview

 - `pages/api/*` - [API routes](https://nextjs.org/docs/api-routes/introduction) powering features like Spotify now playing or how healthy is my week.
+- `pages/_middleware.ts` - [Middleware](https://nextjs.org/docs/middleware) used to redirects, security headers, cors, among other important features.
+The only TS code here.
-- `pages/*` - All (3 ones) static pages.
+- `pages/*` - All static pages.

 ## Developing in your localhost